ProgrammingHero1/Used-products-resale-market-Assignment/task_description.md

 3. **You will have to decide what would be the categories of the second-hand product you have selected.** For instance, if your website is about second-hand furniture, you can divide your categories into the bedroom, kitchen, dining room, etc.; if it is about second-hand car, your categories can be a Microbus, luxury car, electic car, etc. Or you can categorize second-hand products under brand names if you want.
 However, make sure it is relevant.
 You will need at least 3 categories, each with at least 2 products.

 4. When the user clicks on a category on the home page, they will be redirected to the **/category/:id** route, where they will see **second-hand products under that category only**.
 The **/category/:id** page will have a column(s) of cards.
 It can be 1,2, or 3 columns.
 Each card will have a picture, name, location, resale price, original price, years of use, the time when it got posted, the seller's name; if the seller is verified, there will be a blue tick next to their name and a **Book now** button.
+Please note, category:/id will be a private route.

 5. On clicking the **Book now** button, if the user is not  modal will have a form with the logged-in user name and email address, item name, and price(item name, price, and user information will not be editable) by default.
 You will give your phone number and meeting location, and lastly, there will be a submit button.
 After clicking the submit button, you will have to inform the buyer with a modal/toast that the item is booked.